Getting married at All Saints Church Wokingham

-Our Director of Music is Richard Smith.
-He will be pleased to discuss the choice of music for your wedding; both organ and choral pieces.
+The Organist will be please to discuss the choice of music for your wedding.
 Your priest will advise you on the choice of hymns.
 If you would like recorded music to be played we have the facility to deal with compact discs; but please discuss your choice of this music with your priest first.
 At your marriage exploration day course you will receive advice on music and hymns.
 Please note that we do not encourage guest organists and special permission must be sought from the Rector.
 However, we welcome other guest musicians or singers you would like to take part in your service.

 All Saints Flower Guild provides the main flower arrangements for all weddings which take place here if you choose to have any flowers.